moby/moby/docs/sources/reference/builder.md

 For example, if your image is a reusable python application builder, it will require application source code to be added in a particular directory, and it might require a build script to be called *after* that.
-You can't just call *ADD* and *RUN* now, because you don't yet have access to the application source code, and it will be different for each application build.
+You can’t just call *ADD* and *RUN* now, because you don’t yet have access to the application source code, and it will be different for each application build.
 You could simply provide application developers with a boilerplate Dockerfile to copy-paste into their application, but